fatih/vim-go/README.md

 	:Godoc
 	:Godoc <identifier>

-Fmt your file
+Fmt your file explicitly

 	:Fmt

+Run quickly go run on your current main package

+	:Gorun

 Go to a declaration under your cursor or give an identifier

 	:Godef
 	:Godef <identifier>

-Build your package, it doesn't pollute your working directory by not producing any output binary, but it outputs any errors in quickfix window
+Build your package, it doesn't create any output binary, however it outputs any errors (if anny) in quickfix window

 	:make